Simon, The Man-Made Leviathan

 “Thank you!”
 He turned slightly, glancing into the windows of the passing shops.
 Watching as the girl stood from her seat, he could see the tears falling just as well as if he had turned.
 But he couldn’t turn, otherwise she’d see his own.

 “Bingo.”
 He twisted the knob and stepping into the house, being sure to push it shut as quietly as possible.
-He shut his golden eye and pushed his magic out, feeling for any inhabitants.
+He closed his golden eye and pushed his magic out, feeling for any inhabitants.
 Two on the second floor in the same room, and two more on the first floor, each in their own room.
 Simon first stopped at the single rooms and balanced a rune stone on each of the door handles, making sure that no sound entered the room for the next two or so hours.
 Then he took the stairs.
-It was little wonder as to why the Healer was over charging so many people, as all around the home were gaudy paintings and sculptures as ugly as his old God.
+It was little wonder as to why the Healer was overcharging so many people, as all around the home were gaudy paintings and sculptures as ugly as his old God.
 It made him sick to his stomach.
 But eventually he entered his target’s room, and lying in bed was a man and a woman.

 “Honey?”
 The woman made to sit up, but Simon was faster.
 Three tendrils wrapped around her, binding her body and covering her head completely.
 No sound escaped her as she thrashed violently.